-Secondary sites do not support the SMS Provider.
+Secondary sites don't support the SMS Provider role.

-Configuration Manager administrative users use an SMS Provider to access information that is stored in the database.
+Configuration Manager administrative users use an SMS Provider to access information that's stored in the database.
 To do so, admins can use the Configuration Manager console, Resource Explorer, tools, and custom scripts.
-The SMS Provider does not interact with Configuration Manager clients.
-When a Configuration Manager console connects to a site, the Configuration Manager console queries WMI on the site server to locate an instance of the SMS Provider to use.
+The SMS Provider doesn't interact with Configuration Manager clients.
+When a Configuration Manager console connects to a site, it queries WMI on the site server to locate an instance of the SMS Provider to use.

-When each computer that holds an SMS Provider for a site is offline, Configuration Manager consoles cannot connect to that site's database.
+When each instance of the SMS Provider for a site is offline, Configuration Manager consoles can't connect to the site.

-For information about how to manage the SMS Provider, see Manage the SMS Provider in Modify your System Center Configuration Manager infrastructure.
+For more information about how to manage the SMS Provider, see Manage the SMS Provider.

-The computer must be in a domain that has a two-way trust relationship with the site server and the site database site systems.
+In a domain that has a two-way trust relationship with the site server and the site database site systems

-The computer cannot have a site system role from a different site.
+Can't have a site system role from a different site

-The computer cannot have an SMS Provider from any site.
+Can't already have an SMS Provider from any site

-The computer must have at least 650 MB of free disk space to support the Windows Automated Deployment Kit (Windows ADK) components that are installed with the SMS Provider.
-For more information about Windows ADK and the SMS Provider, see Operating System Deployment requirements for the SMS Provider in this topic.
+At least 650 MB of free disk space to support the Windows ADK components.
+For more information about Windows ADK and the SMS Provider, see OS deployment requirements.

 When you install a site, you automatically install the first SMS Provider for the site.
 You can specify any of the following supported locations for the SMS Provider:

-To view the locations of each SMS Provider that is installed at a site, select the General tab of the site Properties dialog box.
+To view the locations of each SMS Provider for a site:

 Each SMS Provider supports simultaneous connections from multiple requests.
-The only limitations on these connections are the number of server connections that are available on the SMS Provider computer, and the available resources on the SMS Provider computer to service the connection requests.
+The only limitations on these connections are the number of server connections that are available to Windows, and the available resources on the server to service the connection requests.

-After a site is installed, you can run Setup on the site server again to change the location of an existing SMS Provider, or to install additional SMS Providers at that site.
-You can install only one SMS Provider on a computer, and a computer cannot install an SMS Provider from more than one site.
+After you install a site, you can run Configuration Manager setup on the site server again.
+Use setup to change the location of an existing SMS Provider, or to install additional SMS Providers at that site.
+Install only one SMS Provider on a computer.
+A computer can't host an SMS Provider from more than one site.

-Use the following to identify the advantages and disadvantages of installing an SMS Provider on each supported location:
+The following sections describe the advantages and disadvantages of installing an SMS Provider on each supported location:

 Configuration Manager site server

-The SMS Provider does not use the system resources of the site database computer.
+The SMS Provider doesn't use the system resources of the site database computer.